Wavelet-Based Segmentation on the Sphere: Introduction

 In this paper, we devise an iterative framework for segmenting spherical images using wavelets defined on the sphere, extending the method proposed in \cite{CCMS11,CCMS13}.
-The first stage of the method, as a preprocessing step, suppresses noise in the given data by soft thresholding wavelet coefficients.
+The first stage of the method, as a preprocessing step, suppresses noises in the given data by soft thresholding wavelet coefficients.
 Then, potential boundary pixels are classified gradually by the iterative procedure.
 The framework is compatible with any arbitrary type of spherical wavelet, such as the axisymmetric wavelets, directional wavelets, or curvelets mentioned above.
 The iterative strategy in the proposed framework is effective, particularly for images containing anisotropic textures.
 There is also flexibility regarding the implementation of iterations.
-Motivated by the two-stage methodology in \cite{CS13,CCZ13,CYZ14}, when segmenting images containing many (or mostly) isotropic structures, the iterative strategy in our method can be replaced by a simple thresholding to reduce the computation time significantly without sacrificing segmentation quality considerably.
+Motivated by the SaT methodology in \cite{CS13,CCZ13}, when segmenting images containing many (or mostly) isotropic structures, the iterative strategy in our method can be replaced by a simple thresholding to reduce the computation time significantly without sacrificing segmentation quality considerably.
 We test the proposed framework on a variety of types of spherical images, including an Earth topographic map, a light probe (spherical) image, two sets of solar data, and two retina images projected on the sphere.

 To the best of our knowledge, this is the first segmentation method that works directly on the {\it whole} sphere and is practical for any type of spherical images, benefiting from the compatibility of the method with any type of spherical wavelets.
 A method \cite{RWB08} was proposed for segmenting spherical particles in volumetric data sets based on an extension of the generalised Hough transform and an active contour approach.
-However, the data considered in \cite{RWB08} were 3D data containing spherical-like particles, not data defined on the sphere directly.
+However, the data considered in \cite{RWB08} were 3D data containing spherical-like particles, not data defined on the sphere directly. {Another method \cite{NHBT07} was proposed for 3D shape segmentation based on an active contour formulation with a shape prior which was formed by using spherical wavelets.
+However, the data considered in \cite{NHBT07} were 3D data containing 3D shapes, not data that are defined natively on the sphere. }